When it comes to moving day, one of the toughest items to pack and move has got to be that large flat-screen TV.

 3. Back in the Box

-.
-They can be found at moving supply retailers, hardware stores or online.
+Flat-screen TV boxes can be found at moving supply retailers, hardware stores or online.
+These are heavy-duty, double-wall corrugated moving boxes designed for flat screens.

 4. Keep it Cushy